snaveenkumar0312/Exploratory-data-analysis/README.md

 # Exploratory-data-analysis
-Football data analysis in python
+Football data analysis in python,
 EDA on retail data